 That diagonal pathway was named Sellar Avenue after a City Councillor of the late 1800s (James Sellar).

 It’s lined with (mostly) white cedar trees that are native to southern Queensland and northern New South Wales.
 The cedars are drought resistant.
 They were planted just before the First World War (from 1910 to 1912).

 The growth of these trees inspired the planting of a similar diagonal avenue in the adjacent park to the east, Park 19.
 There’s also a diagonal path across Park 21W to the west of here.

 Some Hackberry trees have been planted at the south-eastern end of Sellar Avenue to replace dead white cedar trees

-Councillor Sellar was a tea merchant.
+Councillor James Sellar was a tea merchant.
 He was also President of the Adelaide Democratic Club and served as a Labour Member of State Parliament for the electorate of Adelaide.